bootdotdev/blog/content/computer-science/computer-science-books.md

 ## Top Computer Science Books for Beginners

-If you’re just starting out, these are the best textbooks to get you started.
+If you’re just starting out learning to code, these are the best textbooks.
 I’ve done my best to compile a list of books about CS that don’t require a lot of knowledge, are geared for beginners, and help you hit the ground running.
+It's also worth mentioning that an interactive course can go a long way to give you some hands on practice while you study.
+Check out [Boot.dev](https://boot.dev) for some hands-on CS courses you can take in your browser.

 ### [1.
 Everything You Need to Ace Computer Science and Coding in One Big Fat Notebook](https://www.goodreads.com/book/show/52126188-everything-you-need-to-ace-computer-science-and-coding-in-one-big-fat-no)